Hawkman (Katar Hol): Silver Age version

 Katar Hol was the imperial prince of his home planet of Thanagar.
 His father was Paran Katar, renowned ornithologist and inventor.

 When Katar Hol was eighteen, an alien race called the Manhawks invaded Thanagar and began looting the planet.
 Paran sent young Katar Hol to infiltrate their nest and bring back information on the aliens.
 Using this information, Paran created a hawk-like battle suit containing advanced technology like his "Nth metal".
 Katar used this hawk-suit and Paran's advanced weaponry to drive the Manhawks away from Thanagar.

 That, however, was not the end of the problem.
 Some Thanagarians had learned the concept of stealing from the Manhawks.
 Due to the amount of crime, the Thanagarian government created a police force.
 In honor of Paran Katar and his achievements, the new police force began using his hawk-suit and equipment.
 Paran headed this new police force, named the Hawk-Police (or Wingmen), and his son became one of the first recruits.

 Katar soon became one of the most skilled of the Hawk-Police.
 When a group called the Rainbow Robbers began committing crimes, Katar was teamed up with rookie Shayera Thal to track and apprehend the criminals.
 During the case, Shayera saved Katar's life, and the two soon fell in love.
 A few weeks later, Katar proposed to Shayera and the two got married, working together as partners-for-life in the Hawk-Police.

-After ten years of marriage and in the force, the pair were sent to Earth to capture the shape-shifting Thanagarian criminal Byth.
+After ten years of marriage and in the force, the pair were sent to Earth to capture the shape-shifting Thanagarian criminal Byth Rok.
 During their mission, they meet George Emmett, commissioner of the Midway City Police Department, and told him their alien origin.
 With Emmett's help, the pair took over his retiring brother Ed's place as museum curators.
 They adopt the identities as Carter and Shiera Hall.
 After capturing him and sending him back to Thanagar, they elected to remain on Earth to work with authorities to learn human police methods.
 The two acted publicly as the heroes Hawkman and Hawkgirl (later Hawkwoman).